Deductions: general rules: applying the wholly & exclusively rule

 Payments made by a partnership towards the personal or domestic expenses of a partner are disallowable because they fail the wholly and exclusively test.

 Strictly, if an expense is not wholly and exclusively for the purposes of the property business, it may not be deducted.
 In practice, though, some dual purpose expenses include an obvious part which is for the purposes of the business.
 We usually allow the deduction of a proportion of expenses like that.

 When expenses may be apportioned

 Where a definite part or proportion of an expense is wholly and exclusively incurred for the purposes of the business, that part or proportion can be deducted.
 An example is the revenue running costs (including standing charges and hire-purchase interest) of a car or van used partly for business and partly for private purposes.
 For example, if 20% of the mileage in their car is business mileage, a customer can deduct 20% of the costs of the car, including standing charges.
 For more about travelling see PIM2220.

 Another example is the cost of rates, lighting and heating of premises used partly as business and partly as private accommodation, see PIM2068 onwards.

 Use of guidance material for trades

-The instructions about the ‘wholly and exclusively’ rule in BIM37000 onwards are applicable to a rental business as they are to trades.
-Since the ‘wholly and exclusively’ rule applies in relation to a rental business as it does in relation to a trade, the various Tax Cases mentioned in the Business Income Manual may be used in interpreting the meaning of ‘wholly and exclusively’ for a rental business.
+The instructions about the ‘wholly and exclusively’ rule in BIM37000 onwards are applicable to a property business as they are to trades.
+Since the ‘wholly and exclusively’ rule applies in relation to a property business as it does in relation to a trade, the various Tax Cases mentioned in the Business Income Manual may be used in interpreting the meaning of ‘wholly and exclusively’ for a property business.